junegunn/fzf/src/README.md

 ./install
 ```

-Otherwise, simply follow [the instruction][install] as before.
-You can also
+Otherwise, follow [the instruction][install] as before.
+You can also install
-install fzf using Homebrew if you prefer that way.
+fzf using Homebrew if you prefer that way.

 Motivations
 -----------